 Connatix is another great online video player that can run native video ads that are optimized for each website visitor.
 With an integrated ad exchange and ad server, they can help you monetize your content with their platform.
 Connatix’s technology minimizes the work for editorial teams.
 The tool automatically assigns categories and tags to video content and recognizes public figures.
 It also automatically identifies brands and companies.
 These contextual insights can be beneficial for publishers who want to leverage data to close direct deals.

-It is no secret that marketers are investing a large portion of their budgets into native video advertising since 85% of the content we consume online in 2021 is video.
+Potentially, yes.
+It is no secret that marketers are investing a large portion of their budgets into native video advertising since 85% of the content we consumed online in 2021 was video.
 A well-placed video ad can deliver CPMs anywhere between $9 to $20.
 In general, we can say that a video ad will bring in more revenue than a display ad.
 However, of course, your actual income and the success of your ad setup are relevant to your geos, market, and audience.

 Which websites work best with Google AdSense?